-The arm lift procedure can be performed under local anesthesia with sedation, but more commonly is performed under general anesthesia.
-The procedure usually is performed on an out patient basis and does not require an overnight stay.
+The arm lift procedure can be performed under local anesthesia with sedation, but is more commonly performed under general anesthesia.
+This body contouring surgery is usually performed on an out-patient basis and does not require an overnight stay.

 Risks & Complications

 Risks and complications of brachioplasty surgery include but are not limited to infection, bleeding (hematoma) skin loss, numbness and unfavorable scarring.
 Smoking significantly increases the risk of skin necrosis and delayed wound healing.
 Significant complications, although possible, are not common.